seanslma/maki/Python/Logging/SuppressOutErr.md

 ## works for stdout and stderr from c as well
 https://github.com/facebook/prophet/issues/223

+stdin/stdout are global variables, shared between threads, and so are file descriptors.

 This method will fail within multi-thread tasks (without output or with unexpected outputs)
 ```
 class SUPPRESS_STDOUT_STDERR(object):